vindou/cs180-team-project/ReadMe.md

 to check that the size of the user ArrayLists are what they are expected to be after the methods have been called.
 The addMessage and deleteMessage accomplish this in the exact same way, using the assertEquals method call.

+### UserDatabase.java:

+This class contains the methods to read and write all the User objects from a specific file.
+It also has the retrieveUserData method which looks for a specific user object in the specific file (the file path is a field).

+### UserDatabase.java implements Database

+#### Testing UserDatababse.java

+The UserDatabase writes and reads data from the same files.
+Therefore, to test it, we first wrote test data to the database.
+We then read that same data from the database and compared it to the input we put for the writeDatabase method.
+Finally, we chose a random user from our example data and tested to see if the retrieveUserData method would find the user from the database.
+All tests passed.